-Plant species diversity is massively biased towards the tropics, for example the forests of Amazonia have 16,000 native tree species compared to 30 in the UK.
-The RBGE Tropical Group is describing this species mega-diversity, researching its cause, and how best to conserve it.
+Plant species diversity is massively biased towards the tropics, for example the rainforests of Amazonia are thought to contain around 7,000 native tree species - more than 100 times the number in the UK.
+In addition, the value of tropical dry forests, grasslands and savannas is often under-appreciated in terms of biodiversity and ecosystem services.
+RBGE's Tropical team focuses on describing this mega-diversity, researching its evolution and drivers, and determining how best to conserve it.

 - Dr Mark Newman, Head of Section, Zingiberaceae Researcher

 I'm a taxonomist using mainly the study of morphology within a framework of molecular systematics to describe plants in the Zingiberaceae, a family of over 50 genera and over 1,200 species including cardamom, ginger and turmeric.
 This work contributes to an inventory of the world's species which is far from complete.
 New species are being discovered in the Zingiberaceae every year and increasing numbers are threatened with extinction owing to habitat disturbance.

 Hannah Atkins is a researcher in the Tropical Diversity section interested in the taxonomy, evolution and biogeography of the SE Asian herbaceous flora.
 She is currently working on Cyrtandra, the largest genus in the Gesneriaceae comprising over 800 species of rainforest herbs and shrubs.